cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

    $ pip install mpi4py
    ```

+If you are prompted to install command line developer tools, install them.

 ## Ubuntu

 These instructions apply to 20.04 and 21.04.
 Please use 20.04 in case you like to use GPUs.